vivhubb/bbtheory-game/README.md

 * [Gitpod](https://www.gitpod.io/) was used in creating and trialing the project's code.
 * [GitHub](https://github.com/) was used for storing and deploying the website.

+---
 ### **TESTING**
+---

+#### BROWSER COMPATIBILITY
+---

 * The website has been tested among the most commonly used types of browsers, such as: Google Chrome, Firefox, Safari and Microsoft Edge.
+No issues were discovered during testing, the website appeared to be fully functional and responsive.

+---
+#### RESPONSIVENESS
+---

 * The website's responsive design was tested for all common screen sizes (including iPhone SE, iPhone 12 Pro, IPad Mini, Laptop, Desktop) with Developer Tools and [Am I Responsive?](https://ui.dev/amiresponsive?).
+The website seems to respond to the user’s behaviour and environment based on screen size, platform and orientation.

 ![Responsive Image 2](/assets/readme.images/responsive01.png)

 [JUMP to TOP](<#contents>)

+---
 #### CODE VALIDATION
+---

 [THE R.P.S.L.S.
 GAME](https://vivhubb.github.io/bbtheory-game/) website has been validated through: